 Further, we also will rely on third-party manufacturers to supply us with sufficient quantities of our product candidates, to be used, if approved, for commercialization.
-We do not have long-term supply agreements.
+We do not have long-term supply agreements or commitments with a manufacturer to produce raw materials, active pharmaceutical ingredients and the finished products of our product candidates or the associated packaging.
 Furthermore, the raw materials for our product candidates are sourced, in some cases, from a single-source supplier.
 If we were to experience an unexpected loss of supply of any of our product candidates or any of our future product candidates for any reason, whether as a result of manufacturing, supply or storage issues or otherwise, we could experience delays, disruptions, suspensions or terminations of, or be required to restart or repeat, any pending or ongoing clinical trials.
-For example, the extent to which the COVID-19 pandemic impacts our ability to procure sufficient supplies for the development of our products and product candidates will depend on the severity and duration of the spread of the virus, and the actions undertaken to contain COVID-19 or treat its effects.
+For example, the extent to which adverse macroeconomic or geopolitical developments such as the COVID-19 or another pandemic, or the ongoing conflict between Russia and Ukraine, impacts our ability to procure sufficient supplies for the development of our product and product candidates will depend on the severity and duration of the spread of the virus, and the actions undertaken to contain the virus or treat its effects.
 Any significant delay in the supply of a product candidate, or the raw material components thereof, for an ongoing clinical trial due to the need to replace a third-party manufacturer could considerably delay completion of our clinical trials, product testing and potential regulatory approval of our product candidates.

-Further, our reliance on third-party manufacturers entails risks to which we would not be subject if we manufactured product candidates ourselves, including:
+Our reliance on third-party manufacturers entails various risks, some of which we would not be subject if we manufactured product candidates ourselves, including: